 I live for creativity.
 Anything that involves your hands, heart and soul.
-That’s why I’ve always written, why I cook passionately and why I became a yoga teacher.
+That’s why I’ve always written, why I cook passionately and why I became a movement teacher.

 I will happily spend a day away in the kitchen or nuzzled behind a computer spilling out my guts.
-My freedom and joy of expression is what propelled me to also become a yoga teacher, but not without a little bit of pain and a few hurdles to work through.
+My freedom and joy of expression is what propelled me to also become a movement and flow-based teacher, but not without a little bit of pain and a few hurdles to work through.

 I was diagnosed at 18 with a life-changing heart disease called ARVC and told that I shouldn’t allow my heart rate to go past 140.
 I was also told I should get a device called an internal cardiac defibrillator (ICD) in case of sudden cardiac arrest.
 For the next decade, I endured over a dozen surgeries trying to find a place where a device the size of a digital camera would fit comfortably under my skin.

-Only through yoga (and a bit of fun-lovin’ hula hooping) have I worked through the kinks within my physical and spiritual being enough to find true joy in movement.
-With the knowledge I’ve gained from this experience, I offer a therapeutic approach to my yoga offerings.
+Through a lot of yoga, fun-lovin’ hula hooping, Pilates and Low Intensity Interval Training I worked through the kinks in my body, psyche and soul.
+I found true joy in movement again.
+With that knowledge, I offer a therapeutic approach to my movement classes.
 I know what it’s like to be injured or healing for long periods of time and to want, so so much in the depth of everything you are, to just be able to move your body and for it to feel good.

 With that passion for movement comes a passion for food, the two go hand in hand.
 We burn and we refuel.
 After movement, I want to nourish my body with clean, delicious energy.
-I take a conscious approach to what ingredients I’m choosing and have a life-long dedication to nutritional studies.
+I take a conscious approach to what ingredients I’m choosing not only for heart health but for mental health as well.
+I have a life-long dedication to nutritional studies.

-In a nutshell my life is food and yoga, yoga and food.
+In a nutshell my life is food and movement, movement and food.
 And a bit of writing to tie it all together.
 My approach is simple: I want to share things that make you feel alive and well.

 I learn from every single one of my students and I bring all of myself into every class I teach, every recipe I share and every word that I write.
 We can only teach from our own direct experiences and mine come straight from the heart.